kuzzleio/documentation-old/src/plugins-reference/plugins-features/index.md

 # The Plugin Engine

-The plugin engine lets you extend Kuzzle's functionality by adding code modules that offer auxiliary features.
+The Plugin Engine lets you extend Kuzzle's functionality by adding code modules that offer auxiliary features.
 These modules can:

 - Listen asynchronously to events (on the same thread as the Kuzzle process or on a separate one)
 - Listen synchronously to events (and intercept a request)